Home » Tax News » IRS Collections » What Assets Can the IRS Seize?

 Bank Accounts

-The IRS can levy funds from your bank accounts to satisfy your tax debt.
-Unlike wage levies, bank levies are one-time only.
-This means the IRS can only take what is in the bank account on the day the levy hits.
-The bank is required to hold the funds for 21 days before releasing them to the IRS, giving you time to respond or resolve the issue.
-You can deposit and withdraw funds from the account in the future.
-However, the IRS can always issue more levies at any time.
-The IRS typically notifies you of this action, giving you a short window to contest the levy or arrange payment.
+Unlike wage levies, bank and investment levies are one-time only, meaning the IRS can only take the funds available in the account on the day the levy is issued.
+Financial institutions are required to hold the funds for 21 days before releasing them to the IRS.
+This gives you time to respond or resolve the issue.
+You may continue to deposit or withdraw funds in the future, but the IRS can issue additional levies at any time.
+Typically, the IRS notifies you of this action, giving you a short window to contest the levy or arrange payment.

 Investment and Retirement Accounts

 The IRS has the legal authority to seize your 401(k) and other retirement savings, including IRAs.
-The IRS can also take levy brokerage accounts.
+The IRS can also levy brokerage accounts.
 Although these accounts are shielded from creditors, the IRS has the legal right to confiscate funds from your retirement savings to recoup back taxes owed.
 However, certain rules and limitations apply, particularly regarding early withdrawal penalties and the protection of certain types of retirement accounts under federal and state laws.
 Even your Social Security benefits can be partially levied through the Federal Payment Levy Program (FPLP).

-Property and Real Estate
+Real Estate

-Vehicles and Other Personal Assets
+Vehicles and Other Personal Property

 Life Insurance